This is part 2 of my post on questions to ask during a sales position interview.

 “What advantage does your sales team have over the competition?”

 Don’t feel that you are offending your potential employer by asking these questions.
 You may have done your homework, and know some of the answers, but it’s better to hear it from the horse’s mouth.
 All companies face competition.
-Your goal is to get the potential employer’s spin about the competition and determine if their perceptions match reality.
+Your goal is to get the potential employer’s spin on the competition and determine if their perceptions match reality.
 If not, don’t jump on their fantasy bandwagon.
 Go to another interview.

 The purpose of this question is to determine whether you are working in a transparent or secretive company.
 This is important to you because it could determine how successful you are.
 Working in an open environment means you have access to what is going on in other departments.
 As a salesperson, it would be extremely helpful to know what the marketing and production teams are doing.
 In marketing, what new campaigns are they planning to release this year?
 Are they planning to obtain new leads?
 Are they planning more trade shows for you to attend?
 About production, what new products are they planning to release this year?
-Are any new enhancements or upgrades on this year’s roadmap?
+Are any new enhancements or upgrades to this year’s roadmap?
 Are they planning to discontinue any products?

 Working in a secretive environment is unhealthy and counterproductive.
 If you have no idea what other departments are doing, or where the company is heading, it’s going to be tough to sell confidently.
 You don’t want to be caught off guard or look foolish to your customers if a product is suddenly discontinued, or enhancements are made without any advance warning.
 You will benefit when you remain in the loop.

 I actually worked at one small publishing company that would not internally announce any job openings.
 One day you walk in, and suddenly a new employee is sitting close by.
-At one of my previous jobs, a sales woman was shocked to find that another salesperson had been hired without her knowledge, and that her sales territories would be divided up.
+At one of my previous jobs, a saleswoman was shocked to find that another salesperson had been hired without her knowledge and that her sales territories would be divided up.

 The more secretive a company, the more difficult it is to share and offer suggestions.
 When ideas flow, a company grows.
 If there is little willingness for employees to collaborate and exchange ideas, your sales efforts could be crippled.

-I have worked at both transparent and secretive companies.
+I have worked with both transparent and secretive companies.
 Transparent companies are more healthy places to work.
 People trust each other and are more willing to work together.
 Secretive companies tend to make people suspicious and wary of one another.

 Potential employers are always surprised when I ask this question.
 Apparently, it’s one of those questions that job candidates rarely ask.
-The purpose of the question is to gain insight on the mistakes your potential employer made so that you don’t follow in his footsteps.
+The purpose of the question is to gain insight into the mistakes your potential employer made so that you don’t follow in his footsteps.
 It also puts your potential employer in your shoes for a second by reminding him of what it was like to start a new job at his company.

 The questions I’ve suggested above are not in any particular order.
 You don’t have to ask them all.
 Since most interviews are normally one hour-long, you probably won’t have time to ask most of them anyway.
 That’s OK.
-Just select which questions are most important for you and be prepared to ask them.
+Just select which questions are most important to you and be prepared to ask them.

 I would encourage you to create your own list of questions.
 However, I hope you get the point that you need to take responsibility for your career and financial future.
 Put your fear and anxiety aside and ask tough questions.
 I guarantee that most potential employers will respect you for it.
 This shows you have done your homework, you are prepared, and that you take sales seriously.
 That’s exactly the type of salesperson most companies are looking for.